Node.js TCP/IP Networking: OS Sockets & Ports

 });

-Descriptors make network bugs feel familiar.
+Descriptors make some network bugs feel familiar.
 A process can run out of descriptors.
-A socket can remain open because some JavaScript object or native handle still owns it.
-A server can fail to bind because another process already has an endpoint in the kernel socket table.
-The failure is reported through Node, but the decision belongs to the OS.
+A socket can remain open because a JavaScript object or native handle still owns it.
+A server can fail to bind because another process already owns the endpoint in the kernel socket table.
+Node reports the error, but the OS made the decision.

 import net from 'node:net';